-On December 4, 2016, we entered into an amended and restated master services agreement with Syneos, as amended on February 3, 2020, providing for the main terms and conditions under which Syneos would provide us with services to commercialize $EGRIFTA SV^{\otimes}$ ($EGRIFTA^{\otimes}$ at the time) and Trogarzo in the United States and
+On December 4, 2016, we entered into an amended and restated master services agreement with Syneos, as amended on December 1, 2021, providing for the main terms and conditions under which Syneos would provide us with services to commercialize EGRIFTA SV® (EGRIFTA® at the time) and Trogarzo® in the United States.

-Trogarzo® in Europe.
 Each of those services has been described in specific project agreements.
-We have entered into project agreements relating to, amongst others, the provision of a sales force, medical science liaison and community liaison personnel, and reimbursement support personnel.
+To date, we have entered into project agreements relating to the provision of managed market, reimbursement and specialty nurses team.
 The Syneos Agreement contains customary representations and warranties, indemnification, confidentiality, intellectual property and termination provisions.
-The Syneos Agreement is scheduled to expire on November 30, 2021, unless earlier terminated.
+The Syneos Agreement is scheduled to expire on November 30, 2024, unless earlier terminated.